 If you don’t own professional lighting equipment, you can still experiment with studio photography.
 You can use torches, lamps, and phone screens to light up your backdrops.

 This won’t give you the most professional results, but it will definitely provide you with a lot of valuable shooting experience.

 Professional backdrops can be purchased for as low as £10.
 The most durable fabric will, of course, cost significantly more than that.

-If you want a backdrop that will last for many shoots, invest in a solid colour like grey or black.
-Neutral colours won’t look repetitive in your portfolio.
+If you want a backdrop that will last for many shoots, invest in a solid color like grey or black.
+Neutral colors won’t look repetitive in your portfolio.

-If you want to manipulate your colours, you can invest in a backdrop that you’ll be able to colour correct easily.
+If you want to manipulate your colors, you can invest in a backdrop that you’ll be able to color correct easily.
 This will save you a lot of time and money in the long run.

 When I started to focus on my backgrounds a little more, my work completely changed.
 I became more open-minded, imaginative, and innovative.

 Choosing the right backgrounds will make your portraits stand out, challenge you in fun ways, and improve your observation skills.
 In addition to taking eye-catching photos, you’ll be more aware of colors, compositions, and lighting.

 This knowledge will have a positive impact on every part of your creative life.
 Even when you take photos in another genre, you’ll be able to use these lessons and significantly improve your work.